yeukyul/lindia/README.md

 lindia
 ======

-lindia is an extention to ***ggplot2*** to allow easy plotting of linear diagnostic plots.
+lindia is an extention to ***ggplot2*** to provide a streamlined plotting feature of linear diagnostic plots.
 The following demonstrates basic plotting features of `lindia`.
 All functions in `lindia` takes in lm object and return linear diagnostic plots in types of `ggplot`.

 ``` r
 library(MASS)